MicrosoftDocs/edge-developer/microsoft-edge/accessibility/test.md

 * Look for issues that arise when interacting with the page.
 * Look for issues related to changes in display, such as making the window narrow.

-To learn more about the accessibility testing features of DEvTools, see [Accessibility-testing features](../devtools-guide-chromium/accessibility/reference.md).
+To learn more about the accessibility testing features of DevTools, see [Accessibility-testing features](../devtools-guide-chromium/accessibility/reference.md).

 <!-- ====================================================================== -->